Today’s Topic: How to Face Problems in Sport

-The first illustration I’ll give you is, I want you to give yourself a ranking, on a scale of one to 10 for how talented you are in your sport or how smart you are in school.
+The first illustration I’ll give you is the following: I want you to give yourself a ranking, on a scale of 1 to 10 for how talented you are in your sport or how smart you are in school.
 If you’re an athlete then just decide how talented are you.
-1 is low, zero talent, zero intelligence, 10 is high, high talent.
+1 is low, zero talent, zero intelligence.
+10 is high, high talent.
 10 means you’re gifted, you were born with it.
-Decide on a talent scale of one to 10, what number are you.
+Decide on a talent scale of one to ten.
+What number are you?

 Intelligence on a Scale of 1 to 10

 I’ll tell you later how that all kind of manifested.
 Now, notice if you gave yourself a low number or if you gave yourself a high number.
-I would like to challenge you, especially you coaches and parents listening in to eliminate the world talent from your vocabulary.
+I would like to challenge you, especially coaches and parents listening in, to eliminate the world talent from your vocabulary.

 The Number Doesn’t Matter

-If you think you are at a five out of 10 and that’s all there is, that can be very limiting.
-You think your at a 10 out of 10 and then something is hard, then you’re like, “Well, it can’t be my fault because I have so much talent, that this should be easy.”
+If you think you are at a 5 out of 10 and that’s all there is, that can be very limiting.
+You think your at a 10 out of 10 and then something is hard, then you’re thinking, “Well, it can’t be my fault because I have so much talent, this should be easy.”
 The problem lies elsewhere and you can’t take responsibility.
-If you think you’re at a one, why even bother, “I stink at this, I’m not going to try.”
-The number you just gave yourself, I want you to just kind of wipe it away, because it doesn’t matter.
+If you think you’re at a 1, why even bother, you’ll just think, “I stink at this, I’m not going to try.”
+The number you just gave yourself, I want you to wipe it away because it doesn’t matter.
 It’s not even real.

-If you’re stuck in that fixed mindset of “I’m only this good, I’m only this smart, this is the hand I was dealt and it’s all there is to it, can’t do that, I’m bad at this, this I’m good at but I don’t know why that didn’t work out, must not be my fault,” it’s super, super limiting.
+If you’re stuck in that fixed mindset of “I’m only this good, I’m only this smart.
+This is the hand I was dealt and it’s all there is to it.
+I can’t do that, I’m bad at this, this I’m good at but I don’t know why that didn’t work out.
+It must not be my fault,” it’s super, super limiting.

 What Matters is Hard Work and Effort